plasma-umass/snakefish/README.md

 ## How to Use
 1. Place the built `.so` file in a directory that's on your `PYTHONPATH`.
-2. `import csnakefish` in your Python code to import the extension module.
+2. `import snakefish` in your Python code to import the extension module.

 **NOTE**: You can find some examples [here](examples).